kumu/docs/guides/controls/tagged-timeline-control.md

 * `range` defines the years that should be included as clickable links.
 * `target` defines whether the filter should apply to elements, connections, or loops.
 To apply the filter to elements and connections, use `element,connection;`.
 * `multiple` by default the timeline allows you to select multiple years.
 Use `multiple: false` to only allow a single year to be selected instead.
+* `default` defines which values should be selected by default.
+Use `select-all` to select everything by default (or `show-all` for a similar effect without selecting).